 But, to my knowledge, no tradition exists of a specific icon for the modern living room.
 Introducing an icon into a room that is central in many family’s lives is an opportunity to seek the Holy Spirit’s blessing in bringing Christ into all aspects of our lives.

-Each of the sixteen original icons is being made with the traditional approach, materials, and vision that the studio participates in.
+Each of the sixteen original icons is being made with the traditional approach, materials, and vision that the Conestoga Iconographic Studio is known for.
 The vision of each saint, or event, is focused on connection for those who pray before them with the kingdom of God.
 They embody an innocence, candidness, and joy.
 These icons are stylized and flat in the vision they render of the Kingdom—lines are bold, colour’s frank, and clothing rendered in a simple geometry.
-While drawing deeply from the rich tradition of Eastern Orthodox iconography, their rendering is towards creating a vision for prayer in Canada.
+While participating in the rich tradition of Eastern Orthodox iconography, their rendering is towards creating a vision of prayer for those living in the West.

 The way each icon is created is important and the work of the studio is inspired by some of the most traditional ways artists have worked.
 The panels for the icons are made from a local basswood tree selected for that purpose which has been harvested, slabbed, dried, and carved.
-It’s gold leaf is water-gilded—applied in the same manner that the ancient Egyptians used 5,000 years ago.
-Its pigment colours are each the result of a pilgrimage to find unique soils, rocks, plants, and even bones with which to create beautiful and lasting colours.
+Its gold leaf is water-gilded.
+And, its pigment colours are each the result of a pilgrimage to find unique soils, rocks, plants, and even bones with which to create beautiful and lasting colours.
 All of this work is centred in the small village of Conestoga, Ontario.
-Working with the local landscape in this way embodies an orthodox approach to the environment fulfilled in its art, business, and prayer.
+Working with the local landscape in this way embodies an Orthodox approach to the environment fulfilled in its art, business, and prayer.

 The icons in this series are being commissioned by those interested in having the original icons in their homes.
 However each is being created the same size, 40 by 50cm (16 x 20″), in the hope of the entire series being exhibited at a church or seminary at some point in the future.